SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-contextual-logging.md

 }
 ```

-If the property `traceContext` is not appearing in the logs, there are several potential reasons for this:
+If the `traceContext` property does not appear in the logs, there are several potential reasons for this:

-- **W3C Trace Context Not Enabled in Dynatrace:** Ensure that W3C Trace Context is enabled in your Dynatrace configuration.
+- W3C Trace Context is not enabled in Dynatrace.
+Ensure that W3C Trace Context is enabled in your Dynatrace configuration.
 Without proper configuration, trace context information may not be collected.
-- **Middleware Filtering:** Check if any middleware or components in your system are filtering out the `traceparent` header.
-If it's being removed or modified before reaching your application, the trace context information may not be captured.
+- Middleware filtering.
+Check if any middleware or components in your system are filtering out the `traceparent` header.
+If it is being removed or modified before reaching your application, the trace context information may not be captured.
-- **Invalid `traceparent` Header:** Verify that the traceparent header value in the incoming request is valid and conforms to the W3C Trace Context specification.
+- Invalid `traceparent` header.
+Verify that the `traceparent` header value in the incoming request is valid and conforms to the W3C Trace Context specification.
 An invalid header may not be recognized and processed correctly.

-Addressing these potential issues is essential to ensure the correct inclusion of the `traceContext` property in your logs.
-The built-in parser, designed to extract the trace context from the `traceparent` HTTP header, satisfies all security requirements specified in the W3C Trace Context standard.
+Addressing these potential issues is essential to ensuring the correct inclusion of the `traceContext` property in your logs.
+The parser in Spartacus, which is designed to extract the trace context from the `traceparent` HTTP header, satisfies all security requirements specified in the W3C Trace Context standard.
 It meticulously examines each component of the header to verify its proper format.
-If the header is found to be invalid, the `traceContext` property will not be appended to the logs.
-Additionally, the parser will generate a log message that can be useful for troubleshooting purposes.
+If the header is found to be invalid, the `traceContext` property is not appended to the logs.

-The following is an example of such a log:
+The parser generates a log message that can be useful for troubleshooting.
+The following is an example:

 ```json
 {